 Modernisation pays off

-Automation is a complicated investment for many operators.
-It is difficult to justify the modernisation of an old but functioning system, because the payback time is not easy to calculate.
-Modernisation is often postponed, because its benefits are not fully understood.
-However, when a plant actively serves as reserve for or sells electricity to the grid manager, a payback time can be calculated for automation, regardless of the scope of the investment.
+For many operators, automation represents a challenging investment.
+It can be difficult to justify modernising an old but functioning system, as the payback period is not always easy to calculate.
+Modernisation is therefore often postponed, as its benefits are not fully understood.
+However, when a plant actively operates in reserve or sells electricity to the transmission system operator, the payback period for automation can be determined—regardless of the scale of the investment.

 Fact box